LaunchCodeEducation/lchs/src/chapters/dictionaries/dictionary-accumulator.rst

 Accumulate with an Exiting Dictionary
 -------------------------------------

-We can also use the accumulator pattern to perform an operation on each value in a dictionary.
+We can also use the accumulator pattern to perform an operation with the values in a dictionary.

 .. admonition:: Example